©

 Impact Statement

 On this journey we wish to highlight UN's SDG 11.4 - 'Strengthen efforts to protect and safeguard the world’s cultural and natural heritage'.
-Witness our UNESCO World Heritage protected Urnes Stave Church, deep dive into Henrik Ibsen’s masterpiece 'Peer Gynt' and come to realise how this play from 1867 still teaches Norwegians and people worldwide relevant lessons even today.
+Get to know more about the indigenous Forest Finn, witness our UNESCO World Heritage protected Urnes Stave Church, deep dive into Henrik Ibsen’s masterpiece 'Peer Gynt' and come to realise how this play from 1867 still teaches Norwegians and people worldwide relevant lessons even today.

 Your itinerary